katana-dev/docs/how-to/use-28-amp-types.md

 **Using the liveset**

+Unzip the liveset and import `SneakyAmpsBlank.tsl` in Boss Tone Studio.

-The settings for each amp is the same and super boring.
+The settings for each amp are the same and super boring.
 So either drag the amp you are interested in to a CH1-4 slot.
 Or click it to load the patch as a preview.